SimoneRighitto/Smart-Calculator/implementation/DiscoveryComputingEngines.md

 >In this paragraph, you should explain which protocols are used to transport application-level messages.
 You should define the standard port(s) (in the same way that HTTP defines 80 as the standard TCP port).
 You should also explain how the components start to interact with each other.
 If a connection is established, then how is it established and what is the procedure that needs to be implemented?

+>The first step before a client can establish a connection with the server it must know his address.
+Computing engines are listening over UDP (port 5050) for DISCOVERY message from clients.
+When a client start up and need to connect to a computing engine it will send a DISCOVERY message on broadcast mode over UDP (port 5050).
+The server receive the DISCOVERY call and send back an UDP datagram to the client containing his IP address and the TCP port where is listening for connection (TCP port 6060).
+This response message is called HERE_I_AM.

+>Now we can start a TCP connection.
+The client send an HELLO message to the server.
+The server

 ### 4.2.
 State Management

 >In this paragraph, you should explain whether your protocol is stageful or stateless.
 If it is stageful, then you should describe all the states in which an application session can be, what events can happen in each of these states and what are the possible transitions between the states and what happens during these transitions.